DmitrySoshnikov/babel-plugin-transform-modern-regexp/README.md

 > Note: `x`-flag is not yet standardized by ES spec.
 It's a standard flag in PCRE, Python, and other regexes.

-Some features, like `x`-flag currently can only be used via `new RegExp(...)` pattern, since are not suppored yet by JavaScript parsers for regexp literals:
+Some features, like `x`-flag currently can only be used via `new RegExp(...)` pattern, since are not supported yet by JavaScript parsers for regexp literals:

 ```js
 new RegExp(`